 15. Attend a local sporting event like a minor league baseball game – Call to find out if they’ll give Scouts a discount.
 Some may even have patches they’ll give you.

-16. Hold a basketball tournament – Find a park with several basketball courts if you expect a lot of boys to attend.
+16. Hold a basketball tournament – Find a park with several basketball courts if you expect a lot of kids to attend.

 17. Go bowling – Did you know that kids can bowl free at select centers?
 Or plan a bowling party with the center.
 When we did this, we got a tour of the center including a behind-the-scenes look at the machinery.